flutter/website/src/development/packages-and-plugins/using-packages.md

 When a package is added to `pubspec.yaml` using the shorthand form `plugin1:` this is interpreted as `plugin1: any`, i.e. any version of the package may be used.
 To ensure your app does not break when a package is updated, we recommend specifying a version range using one of the following formats:

-* Range constraints: Specify a minimum and maximim version, e.g.:
+* Range constraints: Specify a minimum and maximim version.
+For example:

   ```
   dependencies:
     url_launcher: '>=0.1.2 <0.2.0'